Skip to main content

 cURL

-curl -X POST https://api.wazzapi.io/api/v1/messages \
+curl -X POST https://api.wazzapi.com/api/v1/messages/send \

--H "Authorization: Bearer sk_live_abc123..." \
+-H "Authorization: Bearer wz_live_abc123..." \

 -H "Content-Type: application/json" \

--d '{ ... }'
+-d '{

 Managing Keys

-• Keys are scoped to your organization.
+• Keys belong to your organization.

-• Keys respect your subscription limits.
+• Keys respect your available permissions and plan limits.

 Never expose your API keys in client-side code (browsers, mobile apps).
 Always proxy requests through your own backend.